JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 ### Backpack

-At any time, if the Room is not empty, you can:
+At any time while exploring a non-empty Room, you can:

 - Pick any Weapon or Potion from the Room and store it in your Backpack.
 Your Backpack holds up to three cards.
 If your Backpack is full, you cannot store a card in it.
 - Place any card from your Backpack into the Room.
 The Room holds a maximum of four cards.
 If the Room is full, you cannot place a card into it.